 There are two easy access paths around part of the lake, both originating from the car park.

 - Areas of this nature reserve are grazed seasonally by sheep.
 Please ensure dogs are on a lead around livestock.

-- Fishing, swimming or other unauthorised recreational use of the lake is not permitted.
+- No fishing, swimming or other unauthorised recreational use of the lake is allowed.

 - Bird hides

 - Pond dipping pond (use by prior appointment only)